Olive Kitteridge

-Olive Kitteridge is a 2008 novel by American author Elizabeth Strout.
-The novel provides a portrait of the title character and a number of recurring characters in the coastal town of Crosby, Maine.
-It takes the form of 13 short stories that are interrelated but discontinuous in terms of narrative.
+Olive Kitteridge is a 2008 novel or short story cycle by American author Elizabeth Strout.
+Set in Maine in the fictional coastal town of Crosby, it comprises 13 stories that are interrelated but narratively discontinuous and non-chronological.
+Olive Kitteridge is a main character in some stories and has a lesser or cameo role in others.
+Six of the stories had been published in periodicals between 1992 and 2007.

-It won the 2009 Pulitzer Prize for Fiction and was a finalist for the 2008 National Book Critics Circle Award.
-HBO produced a four-part miniseries based on the novel featuring Frances McDormand in the title role, which aired on November 2 and 3, 2014.
-The series won eight awards at the 2015 Primetime Emmys.
-A sequel to the novel, titled Olive, Again, was published on October 15, 2019 by Random House.
+The novel won the 2009 Pulitzer Prize for Fiction and was a finalist for the 2008 National Book Critics Circle Award.
+HBO produced a 2014 four-part miniseries adaptation featuring Frances McDormand in the title role and Richard Jenkins as her character's husband.
+The series won eight awards at the 67th Primetime Emmy Awards including Outstanding Limited Series, Outstanding Lead Actor for Jenkins and Outstanding Lead Actress for McDormand.
+A sequel to the novel, titled Olive, Again, was published on October 15, 2019, by Random House.

 Stories

 "Pharmacy"

-The first story centres on Henry Kitteridge, the pharmacist of the town of Crosby and husband of Olive, and his relationship with an employee, Denise Thibodeau.
-Henry daydreams of taking care of Denise after the death of her husband, though he still loves his cantankerous wife Olive.
-Jerry McCarthy, the delivery boy, eventually proposes to Denise and the couple move to Texas.
+The first story centers on Henry Kitteridge, the pharmacist of the town of Crosby and husband of Olive, and his relationship with his new employee, Denise Thibodeau.
+Henry daydreams of taking care of Denise after the tragic death of her husband, when he gets mistaken for a deer and gets shot by his best friend.
+Even though Henry still loves his cantankerous wife Olive, Henry Kitteridge has various fantasies about Denise and is thinking of her in an unfaithful way.
+Jerry McCarthy, the former delivery boy of the pharmacy who got a new well paid job, eventually proposes to Denise and the couple moves to Texas.
 Denise maintains contact with Henry through a yearly birthday letter.

 "Incoming Tide"

 Kevin Coulson returns to Crosby where he grew up, planning to go to his childhood home and die by suicide.
 While sitting in his car he is approached by Olive Kitteridge, his former math teacher, who enters his car and speaks to him frankly about his mother's suicide years before and her own father's suicide.
 Kevin decides not to go through with his plan.
 Olive notices that a former classmate of Kevin's, Patty Howe, has fallen into the dock, and Kevin rescues her.
+The story illuminates Kevins' emotional world and explores his thoughts throughout his visit in Crosby.